Steven-Eardley/lcd_screen/readme.md

 ## Installation:

-Use a virtualenv if you like - it allows you to keep project packages (e.g. rpi.gpio) separate from host system Python installation.
+For development on a different machine, it may be useful to create a virtualenv - it allows you to keep project packages (e.g. rpi.gpio) separate from host system Python installation.

 Set up a virtualenv for this project: